Benefits of Parcel Lockers for Apartment Communities

 With online grocery shopping becoming the future of grocery retail, refrigerated parcel lockers provide an even greater convenience to residents.
 By offering on-demand package retrieval, parcel lockers address some of the major convenience issues that arise with front office staff handling packages.

-Once you start talking about package deliveries, one of the first things that comes up is security.
+Once you start talking about parcel delivery, one of the first things that comes up is security.
 No one wants to find out that the package they thought was delivered to their door was actually stolen from their doorstep.
 Sadly, this is an all-too-common occurrence today.
 The reason for the frequency of package theft is fairly simple to understand.
 Packages left out in the open on someone’s doorstep are a very tempting target for would-be thieves.

 Whether it’s a planned event or someone that happens to be walking by sees an opportunity, the truth is that packages are stolen off of people’s doorsteps all day, every day.
 Although there aren’t nationwide statistics for the rate that packages are stolen from private residences, there are notable increases during the busy holiday season.
 Each year the problem seems to be getting progressively worse, which makes sense given the increasing number of packages being delivered.